 Building Consent work will be inspected by a Building Officer and the Resource Consent conditions will be monitored by a Planning Compliance & Monitoring Officer.

-Removal / demolition of a building from an existing site
+Removal of a building from an existing site

 At least five (5) working days notice is required for the services to be disconnected.
-Contractors shall not remove / demolish any part of a building containing drainage pipework until Council’s approved Contractor has carried out the required disconnections.
+Contractors shall not remove/demolish any part of a building containing drainage pipework until Council’s approved Contactor has carried out the required disconnections.